Master chief petty officer: Master Chief Petty Officer of the Coast Guard

 The Master Chief Petty Officer of the Coast Guard (MCPOCG) is appointed by the Commandant of the Coast Guard to serve as the most senior enlisted member in the Coast Guard.
 The MCPOCG adds a third star above the rating insignia described earlier, and all three stars are gold (silver on the gold foul anchor collar device).
 Likewise, the rating specialty mark is replaced by a gold shield.
-The current master chief petty officer of the Coast Guard is Heath B. Jones.